PranayTiet/PranayTiet/README.md

 <img src="https://komarev.com/ghpvc/?username=PranayTiet&label=Profile%20Views&color=8B5CF6&style=flat-square" alt="profile views" /> <img src="https://img.shields.io/github/followers/PranayTiet?label=Followers&style=flat-square&color=6366F1" alt="followers" /> <img src="https://img.shields.io/github/stars/PranayTiet?label=Stars&style=flat-square&color=7C3AED" alt="stars" /> </div> <br/>
 👨‍💻 About

-I'm a Computer Science undergraduate at Thapar Institute of Engineering and Technology (TIET), maintaining a 9.19/10 CGPA, with a concentrated focus on artificial intelligence and machine learning.
+I'm a Computer Science undergraduate at Thapar Institute of Engineering and Technology (TIET), maintaining a 9.05/10 CGPA, with a concentrated focus on artificial intelligence and machine learning.

 My core strength lies in Python-based ML workflows — using Scikit-learn, Pandas, and NumPy for model building and data analysis — paired with a growing interest in data science and computer vision with OpenCV.
 I approach engineering with a product mindset: understanding not just how a model works, but why it matters to the system it's part of.

 I'm currently deepening my Machine Learning coursework and actively building a portfolio that reflects real, deployable work rather than tutorial-following.

-yaml
+I am
 Open To: Internships in AI/ML, Data Science, and Applied Engineering roles
 <br/>
 🛠️ Tech Stack